Runtime APIs

 Bundle Browsing and Manual Install

 These functions let users browse available bundles on a channel and install a specific version.
-This is useful for building custom version-picker screens, QA tools, or rollback UIs inside your app.
+This is useful for custom version pickers, QA tools, or rollback-style screens inside your app.

 Bundle Drop handles the download and staging.
 Your app handles the UI.